Skip to content

 Starting driving lessons can feel intense.

-Not because driving is scary — but because new situations activate your nervous system.
+Not because driving is automatically scary, but because new situations tend to wake up your nervous system like a red alert that started a little early.

-This page shows you exactly what the first 5 minutes of your lesson will look like, so nothing feels mysterious or rushed.
+This page shows you exactly what the first 5 minutes of your lesson will look like, so nothing feels mysterious, rushed, or unnecessarily dramatic.

 1️⃣ We meet and say hello

-2️⃣ We go through Pre-Diving Habits, Gauges and Instruments
+2️⃣ We go through pre-driving habits, gauges, and instruments

 3️⃣ We adjust your seat, mirrors, and steering wheel